diegodocs/coding-dojo/README.md

   - Target: solve a code challenge (or at least try) using [TDD](#tdd).
   - Time-Boxed:
     - 90 mins - 120 mins max
-    - you can repeat it but ALWAYS start from the begining
+    - you can repeat it but ALWAYS start from the beginning
   - Coding pair (driver and navigator).
 - Shift:
   - Each pair has a small (5 to 10 minutes) timebox to advance